amharrison/jactr-tutorials/org.jactr.tutorial.unit4/README.md

  Memory*, 7, 326-343.

 As before, the experiment is defined by the [experiment.xml](https://github.com/amharrison/jactr-tutorials/blob/master/org.jactr.tutorial.unit4/src/org/jactr/tutorial/unit4/paired/experiment.xml) file.
 Take a look at it, this time we have multiple groups for each of the repeated trials.
-If you'd like to run yourself through the experiment, the run configuration **Unit 4 - Paired Experiment** will run the full gui experiment.
+A simplified version is available in [short.xml](https://github.com/amharrison/jactr-tutorials/blob/master/org.jactr.tutorial.unit4/src/org/jactr/tutorial/unit4/paired/short.xml), and will be what we use when not running bulk model runs.
+If you'd like to run yourself through the shortened experiment, the run configuration **Unit 4 - Paired Experiment** will run the full gui experiment.

 The model can be run using **Unit 4 - Paired GUI**.
 The basic structure of the screen processing productions should be familiar by now.
 The one thing to note